PatMitchell-Tech/Capstone/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Feel free to use and modify this code for educational purposes.
 I'm not responsible for the outcomes these programs may or may not have.

 I wouldn't recommend running these programs on bare metal.
-Instead I would recommend running these scripts on a virtual machine.
+Instead I would recommend running these scripts on a virtual machine or better yet use a sandbox to analyze these programs.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------